sambody/inkscape-guide-tools/README.md

 ### Adding a keyboard shortcut

 Using an extension often?
-In Inkscape 0.91, you can add a keyboard shortcut to an extension.
+In Inkscape 0.91, you can now add a keyboard shortcut to an extension.
 You'll find the user interface under Edit > Preferences, Interface > Keyboard shortcuts.

 ### What's next